DEC logoRULES AND REGULATIONS

 (a) For all lots in all zoning districts, the minimum setbacks of structures from lot lines shall be as follows:

-(b) For lots abutting or containing zoning district boundary lines, setbacks shall be increased to 25 feet, unless adjacent to the Residential I and Residential II zoning districts where the minimum setback shall be 50 feet.
+(b) For lots abutting or containing zoning district boundary lines, setbacks shall be increased to 25' unless adjacent to the Residential I and Residential II zoning districts where the minimum setback shall be 50'.

-(c) The minimum setbacks for accessory buildings in residential districts shall be 5 feet from a side or rear lot line.
+(c) The minimum Side Yard and Rear Yard setbacks for accessory buildings in residential districts shall be 5'.

 (d) Environmental Business District.
-Setbacks shall comply with the requirements of all districts, except the minimum side and rear setbacks for lots abutting Walker Road in the town of Shirley shall be one hundred and fifty (150) feet in addition to the public open space buffer parallel to Walker Road.
+Setbacks shall comply with the requirements of all districts, except the minimum Side Yard and Rear Yard setbacks for lots abutting Walker Road in the town of Shirley shall be 150' in addition to the public open space buffer parallel to Walker Road.

 3. Parking.